Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-6.md

     Blockchain *Blockchain
 }
 ```
-We'll use a single database, but will store the UTXO set in a different bucket.
+We'll use a single database, but we'll store the UTXO set in a different bucket.
 Thus, `UTXOSet` is coupled with `Blockchain`.

 ```go
 func (u UTXOSet) Reindex() {